-- Personal anecdotes – Share a personal story that may have happened at the screening or even a story/event/memory that this film may have re-stimulated within you.
+- Personal anecdotes – Share a personal story that may have happened during the film viewing or even a story/event/memory that this film may have re-stimulated within you.

 - Jokes (only if you’re funny) – You can use puns to tease out your thoughts in connection to the film (the title, characters, narrative), or you make reference to previous bad roles for cast/crew related to the film.

 - The In Your Face Approach: “This is the worst film of the year;” “I’ve never seen a film so odd, strange and disconcerting;” “It has been a long time since I’ve laughed this much in a movie;” “This was supposed to be a horror film, but I just found it horrible.”
 These sentences are also called film blurbs and are sometimes used for websites, film publicists, and promotional content for film marketing.
 If you go this route, then you must make sure that the rest of your review will back up these ideas with defense and critical thought.